skip to main content NIST Center for Neutron Research NIST Center for Neutron Research National Institute of Standards and Technology

 Examples

-Below are three examples of HFBS experiments that benifit from the high resolution and increase flux.
+Below is an examples of HFBS experiment that benefit from the high resolution and increased flux.

 Tunneling spectrum of 2,6 lutidine